setms/book/docs/requirements/digest/management.md

 **Requirements management** includes all activities that maintain the integrity, accuracy, and currency of requirements agreements throughout the project.
-The business analyst sets up requirement storage mechanisms, defines attributes, coordinate status, and monitors changes.
+The business analyst sets up requirement storage mechanisms, defines attributes, coordinates status, and monitors change.

 Conceptually, each requirement is one record in a Requirements Management (RM) system.
 RM systems range from generic issue trackers and wikis to specialized tools.